Eco Friendly Deodorant: 14 Best Sweet Smelling & Sustainable Brands

 All Dirty Hippie’s products are cruelty-free, vegan, certified organic and palm oil free.
 They also accept empties and provide refills!

-This is probably the most sustainable deodorant available on the market today.
+This is one of the most sustainable deodorant options available on the market today.

 About Dirty Hippie Cosmetics